Eternal-Entropy/Visitors/README.md

-# Visitors engine - dedicated server/VPS
+# Visitors
-online voting game
+a game engine for an online voting game running on dedicated server/VPS